emirdemiraslan/news-listing-starter/news-listing/readme.txt

 For grid layout, pagination is automatically handled when used on pages and archives via the standard `paged`/`page` query vars, and links render below the grid.

+For carousel layout, items scroll horizontally with scroll-snap.
+Previous/Next buttons are included and keyboard arrows navigate one card at a time; touch swipe is supported by the browser.

 == Installation ==
 1. Upload the `news-listing` folder to `/wp-content/plugins/`.
 2. Activate the plugin.